Emertechs-Labs/e-chain/docs/TASK_COMPLETION_SUMMARY.md

 ## 🎯 TASK SUMMARY
 Successfully performed a comprehensive blockchain codebase security audit for the Echain event ticketing platform, implemented critical vulnerability fixes, organized all documentation in a docs directory, and pushed all changes except the frontend directory to the git repository.

+**UPDATED: All missing frontend implementations completed with real blockchain integration** - My Tickets, POAPs, Marketplace pages now use real blockchain data instead of mock data.
+All documented features are now fully implemented and functional.

 ## ✅ COMPLETED DELIVERABLES

 ### 🔒 SECURITY AUDIT COMPLETED